The Essential Guide To Losing Weight Without Counting Calories In 2022

 After an initial questionnaire my online clients fill out, I decide how long I want them to start tracking and it usually falls within that 2 - 4 week range.

 Calorie counting at some point in time is extremely beneficial because it will open your eyes to learning the different macronutrient (proteins, carbs, and fats) profile of your favorite foods.
-You will learn what the actual serving size looks like and see how big of a difference the calories can be from eating processed foods vs. minimally processed foods.
+You will learn what actual serving sizes look like and see how big of a difference the calories can be from eating processed foods vs. minimally processed foods.

 I encourage my clients to eat the normal foods they love so they can see what that pizza and wine night looks like or how many calories those little snacks add up to throughout the day.

-Again, it’s not something you have to do, but if you would like to learn more about calorie counting, I wrote a guide called Macros For Weight Loss that you can check out or download the ebook version.
+Again, it’s not something you have to do, but if you would like to learn more about calorie counting, I wrote a guide called Macros For Weight Loss that you can check out below.

 Data is important.